Consolidated Communications in Maine at a Glance

 About Consolidated Communications in Maine

 Consolidated Communications is a major internet provider in Maine, where it operates as the state's primary telephone company across large portions of the state.
-Maine's rural geography and dispersed population have historically made broadband deployment challenging, but Consolidated's Fidium Fiber expansion is changing the landscape by bringing modern fiber-optic infrastructure to communities that have long depended on slow DSL.
+Maine's rural geography and dispersed population have historically made broadband deployment challenging.
+Consolidated's Fidium Fiber expansion is changing the landscape by bringing modern fiber-optic infrastructure to communities that have long depended on slow DSL.

 Consolidated Communications, headquartered in Mattoon, Illinois, is a publicly traded telecommunications company that has served communities across the northern United States for over a century.
 The company is in the midst of a major transformation, investing billions in upgrading its legacy copper telephone network to modern fiber-optic infrastructure under the Fidium Fiber brand.
-In Maine, this transition means customers can access dramatically faster and more reliable internet service as fiber reaches their neighborhoods, while DSL remains available as an interim option in areas still awaiting the fiber buildout.
+In Maine, this transition means customers can access dramatically faster and more reliable internet service as fiber reaches their neighborhoods.
+While DSL remains available as an interim option in areas still awaiting the fiber buildout.

 Consolidated Communications Plans in Maine